-Travellers to Korea who have a visa-free or visa waiver travel arrangement with South Korea need to apply for a K-ETA from the official K-ETA website.
-Without K-ETA approval before flying to Korea, you won’t be able to board the plane.
-Complete as soon as possible.
+Travellers to Korea who have a visa-free or visa-waiver travel arrangement with South Korea need to apply for a K-ETA from the official K-ETA website.
+Without K-ETA approval before flying to Korea, you won’t be allowed to board the plane.
+Complete the K-ETA as soon as possible.

-If you’re not sure if you need a K-ETA to travel to Korea, check out the picture below or read my guide to the K-ETA for more information.
+Not sure if you need a K-ETA to travel to Korea?
+Check out this poster or read my guide to the K-ETA for more information.
 If you’re not from one of the countries listed below, then you’ll need to apply for a tourist visa to South Korea instead.